EdiWang/Moonglade/README.md

 **IMPORTANT: This must be set first before first run of the application!**

 *In runtime, to generate a new pair of IV and Key, access URL "/admin/settings/generate-new-aes-keys".*

+However, there is no runtime until you setup the site, and there is no tools to generate the key for the setup until you have runtime.
+So basically this is a big Ken in this readme.
+Currently you have to write code yourself to generate these keys.

 See [Edi.Net.AesEncryption](https://github.com/EdiWang/Edi.Net.AesEncryption) project for more information.